MFlisar/Debugger/README.md

 Debugger
 ========

-[Android] convenient debugger with automatic function name and row number in output
+**convenient debugger with automatic function name and row number in output**

 Output looks like following: